 - A. Diversification-Diversification should be interpreted in two ways: 1) in terms of maturity, and 2) in terms of instrument type and issuer.
 The diversification concept should include prohibition against over concentration of maturities, as well as concentration in a specific institution, with the exception of U.S. Treasury obligations and agencies or investments fully collateralized. - B. Ethics-The Treasurer and Assistant Treasurer shall refrain from any personal activity that may conflict with the proper execution of the investment program or which could impair or appear to impair ability to make impartial investment decisions.
 Said individuals shall disclose to the Mayor any material financial interest they may have in financial institutions that do business with the City.
 They shall also disclose any large personal financial investment positions or loans that they have which could be related to the performance of the City's investments.
-All municipal employees shall comply with the State Conflict of Interest Law, Massachusetts General Laws, Chapter 268A.
+All municipal employees shall comply with the State Conflict of Interest Law, MGL, Ch.
+268A.

-- C. Standards of Care-The standard of prudence to be used by the Treasurer shall be the "prudent person" standard set forth in Massachusetts General Laws Chapter 203C and shall be applied in the context of managing an overall portfolio.
+- C. Standards of Care-The standard of prudence to be used by the Treasurer shall be the "prudent person" standard set forth in MGL Ch.
+203C and shall be applied in the context of managing an overall portfolio.
 The Treasurer acting in accordance with written procedures and this investment policy and exercising due diligence shall be relieved of personal responsibility for an individual security's credit risk or market price changes, provided the purchases and sale of securities is carried out in accordance with the terms of this policy.
 The "prudent person" standard states that, "Investments shall be made with judgment and care, under circumstances then prevailing, which persons of prudence, discretion and intelligence exercise in the management of their own affairs, not for speculation, but for investment, considering the probable safety of their capital as well the probable income to be derived." - D. Reporting Requirements-On an annual basis, a report containing the following information will be prepared by the Treasurer and distributed to the Mayor.
 The report will include as a minimum requirement, the following information: - 1.
 A listing of the individual accounts and individual securities held at the end of the reporting period. - A listing of the short-term investment portfolio by security type and maturity to ensure compliance with the diversification and maturity guidelines established in the "Diversification" section of this Investment Policy. - 3.
 A summary of the income earned and fees paid on, at least, a monthly and year-to-date basis. - 4.
 A summary of gross and net returns on, at least, a monthly and year-to-date basis, benchmarked against other communities in Massachusetts with similar sized portfolios. - 5.
 The Treasurer shall include in the report a brief statement of general market and economic conditions and other factors that may affect the City's cash position. - 6.
-The report should demonstrate the degree of compliance with the tenets set forth in the Investment Policy. - 7.
-The report must be filed with the City Clerk no later than 60 days following the close of each fiscal year.
+The report should demonstrate the degree of compliance with the tenets set forth in the Investment Policy.